Linda K Sienkiewicz

 On Hurricane Island by writer Ellen Meeropol is a psychological/political thriller that follows five characters involved in a nightmarish crisis at a secret terrorist interrogation center on a small … Continue reading >>

-Filed Under: Writing Tagged With: Fiction, point of view
+Filed Under: Books and Reviews, The Writing Life Tagged With: Ellen Meeropol, Fiction, point of view, thriller, writing

 Get Close to your Readers through Point of View